learn-co-curriculum/dsc-intro-to-probability/README.md

 ## Introduction

 Now that you understand the basics of sets, you'll learn how this knowledge can be used to calculate your first probabilities!
-In this section, you'll learn how to use sets to create probabilities, and you'll learn about the very foundations of probability through the three probability axioms.
+In this section, you'll learn how to use sets to create probabilities and you'll learn about the very foundations of probability through the three probability axioms.

 ## Objectives

 You will be able to:

-- Learn about experiments, outcomes and event space
+- Learn about experiments, outcomes, and event space
 - Understand probability through the law of relative frequency
 - Learn about the probability axioms
 - Learn about the addition law of probability
-- Learn that where each outcome is equally likely, the probability is equal to number of outcomes in the event space divided by number of outcomes in the sample space
+- Learn that where each outcome is equally likely, the probability is equal to the number of outcomes in the event space divided by number of outcomes in the sample space

 ## Experiment and outcomes